 -

 AP credit can be used for placement into higher level courses in certain subjects.
-(See the AP table for details.)
 In other words, you can avoid having to repeat what you have already learned and can advance to new material.
 You can also use AP credit to satisfy the A.B. language requirement, B.S.E. requirements in physics, chemistry, and math, and some A.B. concentration prerequisites.

 AP credit cannot be used to fulfill the writing or distribution requirements and it does not reduce the number of courses required for graduation (31 for the A.B. degree, 36 for the B.S.E.) unless a student has sufficient AP credit and is granted advanced standing.